geofmureithi-zz/broker/README.md

 GET /cancel/{id}
 ```
 - authenticated endpoint (Authorization: Bearer {jwt}) or (Authorization: Basic {base64})
-- do a GET request where id is the uuid of the event to cancel a future event
+- do a GET request where id is the uuid of the event to cancel a future event for the user's tenant

 will return
 ```json